Skip to content

 • Cutting or welding operations cannot contact flammable liquid containers.

-Fire Extinguishers
+Selecting, Placing, and Maintaining Fire Extinguishers

 Designated individuals, typically a safety committee or supervisors, are responsible for compliance with the company's fire safety programs and communicating procedures with all employees.
 Housekeeping, access to fire extinguishers, emergency evacuations, and proper storage of chemicals, are addressed when regular inspections take place.

-Fire Emergency Procedures
+Fire Emergency Procedures if a Fire Breaks Out

-DuraLabel Fire Safety Solutions
+DuraLabel Fire Safety Solutions to Meet OSHA Regulations

 DuraLabel offers comprehensive fire safety solutions tailored to enhance workplace safety and ensure compliance with OSHA’s fire prevention regulations.
 Our range of products includes durable, high-quality signs, labels, and printers engineered for fire safety applications.
 These solutions enable organizations to effectively communicate fire safety procedures, identify emergency exits, and mark fire-fighting equipment locations.

-The DuraLabel Kodiak Max Industrial Sign and Label Print System is a complete in-house industrial label printer designed to meet all fire safety labeling needs.
+The DuraLabel Kodiak Max Industrial Sign and Label System is a complete in-house industrial label printer designed to meet all fire safety labeling needs.
 By integrating DuraLabel products into your fire safety plan, you ensure clear, consistent, and compliant safety communication throughout your facility.
 This supports key aspects of OSHA’s fire prevention requirements, such as identifying major fire hazards, managing flammable waste, and maintaining heat-producing equipment.

-For expert assistance in crafting a fire safety communication system that meets your needs, call 1-888-402-8820.
+For expert assistance in crafting a fire safety communication system that meets your needs, Call 1-888-402-8820.
 Our specialists will guide you through the process to ensure your facility's fire prevention measures are robust and effective.

 Read Next: